Andreotti100/MC33926_Simple/README.txt

-Simple version of the MC33926 dual motor driver.
+Simple version of the MC33926 dual motor library for the Arduino.

 Problem with the original "DualMC33926MotorShield" driver is the influence of Timer 1 and the lack of accuracy.